dianaavram/RepData_PeerAssessment1/PA1_template.md

 ```

-Perform a first basic analysis about the dataset, to have an idea how is organised.
+Perform a first basic analysis of the dataset, to have an idea of its
+characteristics and how is iorganised.

 ```r